 Since then we’ve hosted several festivals and gigs at our new venue.
 The thought behind DIY-culture is, to create an independent network of artists, activist and social spaces, where everybody has in common that they want to create culture because they can and will, and not for the money or prestige.

-In the DIY-culture, the aim is that everybody is even, so if you’re a booker, play in a band, build bikes, make peoples-kitchens or something completely different – you are contributing to keeping the culture alive, just by taking part og being there.
+In the DIY-culture, the aim is that everybody is even, so if you’re a booker/organizer, play in a band, build bikes, make peoples-kitchens or something completely different – you are contributing to keeping the culture alive, just by taking part and being there.
 Exactly this mentality has made it possible to create a strong international network across artificial borders such as nationality, sex, sexual orientation, age and experience.

 What the commercial industry sees as a problem, we see as a challenge, and an opportunity to change the rules, learn more about each other and ourselves as humans, in a world that belongs to all of us.
 We actively fight discrimination and cynical speculation in fame and profit.